pryrotech/entra-app-auditor/README.md

   * **Usage Analysis:** Correlates consent data with sign-in logs to differentiate between active and dormant threats.
   * **Accountability Report:** Identifies which users have consented to which applications and how many total consents exist per app.
   * **Flexible Reporting:** Exports a single, comprehensive report to a CSV file for easy filtering and analysis.
-  * **Configurable Parameters:** Allows you to define usage windows and minimum consent thresholds to customize the audit to your needs.
   * **Dependency Management:** Automatically checks for and installs the necessary Microsoft Graph PowerShell SDK modules.

 ## 🛠️ Prerequisites